LukePappa/Ourism/text.md

-Your purpose is to love selflessly and unconditionally.
+Your purpose is to love.